POST SUMMARY: The best things to do in St. John with kids and all the tips and resources you need to plan your family vacation at St. John.

 - TRUNK BAY: (OUR FAVORITE) – Trunk Bay is a stunning beach that doesn’t disappoint.
-When driving from Grand Cruz torward Trunk Bay you’ll first see it from an overlook.
+When driving from Grand Cruz toward Trunk Bay you’ll first see it from an overlook.
 Pull over and take the photo!
-You’ll see why it’s one of the most photographed beaches in the Carribean.
-The National Park system charges a fee of $5 per person (our four year old was free) with fees waived for active military and persons with a disability.
+You’ll see why it’s one of the most photographed beaches in the Caribbean.
+The National Park system charges a fee of $5 per person (our four-year-old was free) with fees waived for active military and persons with a disability.
 The beach has chair rentals, food and drinks, showers, and snorkel rentals.

 - FRANCIS BAY: (QUIETER BEACH) Francis Bay Beach is the last of the North Shore beaches and is a wonderful respite for anyone wanting a quieter, calm beach.
 There is no food or beach rentals so have everything you need before you go.
 Calm, blue, shallow water makes it perfect for young kids.

 - HAWKSNEST BEACH: (BEST FOR WAVES) A favorite amongst locals, Hawksnest Bay, is perfect for the family that wants to romp around in the waves of the ocean.
 The waves are mostly moderate but they provide enough action for kids.
 Depending on the time of day, the beach can be a very narrow strip.
 If you want shade, go in the afternoon!
 No rentals or food are available at this beach.